Detroit, Michigan

 Another inspiring museum to visit while in Detroit is the Museum of African American History.
 With over 30,000 artifacts and archival materials, make sure to leave a half-day to see it all.

 Just one hour South of Detroit is Toledo, Ohio, home of the Mud Hens.
 The Mud Hens are the Detroit Tigers AAA affiliate.
-Fifth Third Field is an amazing Minor League Ballpark that is not to be missed!
-Another close option (about 1.5 hours away from Comerica Park) is Oldsmobile Park, home of the Lansing Lugnuts.
-The Lugnuts are the Single A affiliate of the Toronto Blue Jays.
+Fifth Third Field is an amazing Minor League Ballpark that is not to be missed.
+Another close option (about 90 minutes away from Comerica Park) is Cooley Law School Stadium, home of the Lansing Lugnuts.
+The Lugnuts are the Single-A affiliate of the Toronto Blue Jays.